Ordinary waiting period

 Depending on your situation, you may not have to wait the 1 week waiting period.

 We’re waiving the 1 week waiting period in response to coronavirus.
-This change currently applies to new claims submitted between 12 March and 12 June 2020 for the following payments:
+This change currently applies to new claims submitted from 12 March 2020 for the following payments:

 The Department of Health coronavirus (COVID-19) health alert has more information about the coronavirus situation.